blablacar/go-synapse/src/synapse/discovery/README.md

 in the main synapse configuration.
 In general the HAProxy backend level `haproxy.server_options` setting is preferred to setting this per server in your backends.

+`maintenance` (string, optional): Sometimes, even if the service is working on a node, you want to exclude it from receiving connection.
+This tag is used in this case.
+For HAProxy output, it will disable the server, instead of removing it from the backend's server list